LAND-VEHICLE DESIGN TOOL

 This side of the sleeve is screwed into the outer-extension of the hub.

-On the other side, it is bored to a 40mm diameter with a 12mm depth.
+We bore the outer side of the sleeve to a 40mm diameter with a 12mm depth.

 A 6203 bearing (40mm x 17mm x 12mm) slots into this bore.